Stable many-body resonances in open quantum systems: Conclusions

 \section{Conclusions}

-Considering small lattices of strongly interacting bosonic particles, we have provided robust evidence about the stability of many-body resonances and its characteristic slowing down, under realistic parameters of NISQ devices implemented in superconducting circuits.
-Our investigation includes decay and dephasing mechanisms acting locally on each bosonic particle using the Lindblad master equation, which have been proven useful for describing state-of-the-art superconducting circuit experiments.
-In the short-term, we expect to extend our study to larger lattice sizes $L>10$ using the adaptive time-dependent density matrix renormalization group approach to further confirm the findings presented here.
-Our findings represent an important step before seeking potential applications of fractional resonances and their associated prethermal states as quantum memory device.
+Considering small lattices of strongly interacting bosonic particles, we have provided robust evidence about the stability of many-body resonances and their characteristic slowing down under realistic parameters of NISQ devices implemented in superconducting circuits.
+Our investigation includes decay and dephasing mechanisms acting locally on each bosonic particle using the Lindblad master equation, which has been proven helpful in describing state-of-the-art superconducting circuit experiments.
+In the short term, we expect to extend our study to larger lattice sizes $L>10$ using the adaptive time-dependent density matrix renormalization group approach to confirm further the findings presented here.
+Our conclusions are essential before seeking potential fractional resonance applications and their associated prethermal states as a quantum memory device.